 Nehal Chudasama: It’s a myth that beauty queens are perfect

-Mumbai: Miss Diva Universe in 2018 Nehal Chudasama, who is currently seen as a contestant in the 19th edition of “Bigg Boss”, says that it’s a myth...
+Miss Diva Universe in 2018 Nehal Chudasama, who is currently seen as a contestant in the 19th edition of “Bigg Boss”, says that it’s a myth that...

 “You don’t know anything about how the industry works, how pageantry works.
 So learning everything about pageants—what it takes to win that crown—is immense hard work in every way: from developing your personality to competing, to grooming yourself, to inspiring and encouraging others, and showing relatability.”